ckirch8/ckirch8.github.io/docs/_posts/2020-09-22-NFL-touch-shares-week-2.markdown

 # Broncos

-Melvin Gordan had the bulk fo the load out of the backfield with Lindsay hurt, Royce Freeman also logged 5 touches.
+Melvin Gordan had the bulk of the load out of the backfield with Lindsay hurt, Royce Freeman also logged 5 touches.
 With the Sutton injury, Jeudy seems the number 1, with Fant and Hamler following.
 Tim Patrick looks to be involved as well.

 ## NFC East